 The FS650 was an inexpensive device, and this one seemed to be about 12 years old.
 The damage shown here is mechanical only, the keys when pressed produced the correct sounds.
 Each octave consists of a set of three key pieces that clip together, but Kawai don’t even list the FS650 anymore.
 Locating used components is not economical due to search difficulties and shipping costs.
 The keys were white when new, but age and UV have yellowed the keys.

 This 1988-vintage MIDI keyboard / synth had several problems, with the main one being two dead keys.
 The 760 was dismantled and cleaned, a section of the flex circuit under the keyboard was restored, some key hall effect switches and front panel control covers replaced.

 This 1992-vintage MIDI keyboard is somewhat similar to the Ensoniq ESQ-1.
 Several effect switches were stuck or intermittent, so the owner had us open the unit and check for dirt and anything needed after more than 20 years of use.

 Ensoniq ESQ-1 Synthesizer

 This 1985-vintage MIDI unit was acquired in Australia and brought to Canada in a non-functional state.
-We disassembled the unit and located the problem: some acidic liquid (orange juice, Coke?) had been spilled on the keyboard, and 5 sections of circuit board copper tracks had been etched away.
+The unit was disassembled and the problem located: some acidic liquid (orange juice, Coke?) had been spilled on the keyboard, and 5 sections of circuit board copper tracks had been etched away.
 The tracks were rebuilt and a 120-240 Vac transformer kit provided to run in Canada.
 The ESQ-1 has been functioning perfectly for three years.